nearai/aitp/README.md

     created_at: int
     # The thread ID that this message belongs to.
     thread_id: str
+    # The content of the message in an array of text.
+    # AITP messages may be passed in JSON format, encoded as strings.
+    content: List[str]
+    # Files attached to the message.
+    attachments: List[{file_id: str}]
+    # The role of the entity that is creating the message: user or assistant
+    role: str
+    # Metadata for the message.
+    metadata: dict
         # The entity that produced the message.
-    role: str
+        actor: str
-    # The content of the message in array of text, images and capability messages.
-    content: List[str]

 class Capability:
-    capability: str
     schema: str

 class Actor:
-    """Actor of the thread."""
+    """A User or Agent participating on the thread."""
     # Global agent identifier: url/<agent> or user identifier.
     id: str
     # Capabilities this actor posses.